A Unified Single-loop Alternating Gradient Projection Algorithm for Nonconvex-Concave and Convex-Nonconcave Minimax Problems: Abstract

 \section{Abstract}

 Much recent research effort has been directed to the development of efficient algorithms for solving minimax problems with theoretical convergence guarantees due to the relevance of these problems to a few emergent applications.
-In this paper, we propose a unified single-loop alternating gradient projection (AGP) algorithm for solving nonconvex-(strongly) concave and (strongly) convex-nonconcave minimax problems.
+In this paper, we propose a unified single-loop alternating gradient projection (AGP) algorithm for solving smooth nonconvex-(strongly) concave and (strongly) convex-nonconcave minimax problems.
 AGP employs simple gradient projection steps for updating the primal and dual variables alternatively at each iteration.
 We show that it can find an $\varepsilon$-stationary point of the objective function in $\mathcal{O}\left( \varepsilon ^{-2} \right)$ (resp. $\mathcal{O}\left( \varepsilon ^{-4} \right)$) iterations under nonconvex-strongly concave (resp. nonconvex-concave) setting.
 Moreover, its gradient complexity to obtain an $\varepsilon$-stationary point of the objective function is bounded by $\mathcal{O}\left( \varepsilon ^{-2} \right)$ (resp., $\mathcal{O}\left( \varepsilon ^{-4} \right)$) under the strongly convex-nonconcave (resp., convex-nonconcave) setting.
 To the best of our knowledge, this is the first time that a simple and unified single-loop algorithm is developed for solving both nonconvex-(strongly) concave and (strongly) convex-nonconcave minimax problems.
-Moreover, the complexity results for solving the latter (strongly) convex-nonconcave minimax problems have never been obtained before in the literature. \keywords{ minimax optimization problem \and alternating gradient projection algorithm \and iteration complexity \and single-loop algorithm \and machine learning} \subclass{90C47 \and 90C26 \and 90C30}
+Moreover, the complexity results for solving the latter (strongly) convex-nonconcave minimax problems have never been obtained before in the literature.
+Numerical results show the efficiency of the proposed AGP algorithm.

+Furthermore, we extend the AGP algorithm by presenting a block alternating proximal gradient (BAPG) algorithm for solving more general multi-block nonsmooth nonconvex-(strongly) concave and (strongly) convex-nonconcave minimax problems.
+We can similarly establish the gradient complexity of the proposed algorithm under these four different settings. \keywords{ minimax optimization problem \and alternating gradient projection algorithm \and iteration complexity \and single-loop algorithm \and machine learning} \subclass{MSC 90C47 \and MSC 90C26 \and 90C30}